jhumelsine/jhumelsine.github.io/_posts/2024-05-28-design-process.md

 I only write enough test and code to confirm behavior as it's being incrementally implemented.
 I refactor in each cycle as needed.

 The implementation tends to go quickly and usually without too many issues.
+However, the TDD process may reveal issues in the design or architecture, and I'll make adjustments if they arise.

 Since the design tends to already have code snippets, I’ve technically gotten a little ahead of myself with respect to TDD practices.
 I rationalize this with the second _D_ in _TDD_ standing for _Development_ whereas I have been focusing upon _Design_ up to this point. __LOL__.